Participation of women in the Olympics: 1972–1980

 At the 1972 Winter Olympics held in Sapporo there were no changes to the sports open to women.
 At the 1972 Summer Olympics in Munich, archery was held for the first time since 1920.
+British equestrian Lorna Johnstone was 70 years old when she rode at the 1972 Games, becoming the oldest woman ever to compete at an Olympic Games.

-At the 1976 Winter Olympics in Innsbruck, ice dancing was added to the programme.
-Women competed in three new events at the 1976 Summer Olympics held in Montreal.
-Women debuted in basketball and handball.
-Women also competed for the first time in rowing, participating in six of the eight disciplines.
+At the 1976 Winter Olympics in Innsbruck, ice dancing (a pairs event with one male skater and one female skater) was added to the programme.
+Women competed in three new sports at the 1976 Summer Olympics held in Montreal.
+Women's tournaments debuted in basketball and handball and women also competed for the first time in rowing, participating in six of the eight events.
 Nadia Comăneci, a Romanian gymnast, made history at the 1976 Montreal Olympics by scoring the first perfect 10.0 in Olympic gymnastics.
 Her remarkable performance, which included seven perfect scores and three gold medals, elevated the global profile of women's gymnastics.
 Comăneci's achievements set new standards in the sport and continue to inspire future generations of gymnasts.

 There were no new events for women at the 1980 Winter Olympics held in Lake Placid.
 At the 1980 Summer Olympics held in Moscow, women's field hockey debuted.
 The underdog Zimbabwean team pulled off a major upset, winning the gold, the nation's first ever Olympic medal.
 However, these Olympics were marred by the US-led boycott of the games due to the Soviet invasion of Afghanistan.